yavuztas/yavuztas.github.io/about.md

 Also, I’m experienced about *UI/UX technologies* as well for both server-side rendered like JSF, *Vaadin* and client-side rendered like *Javascript*, Jquery, Angular, Aurelia, and Vue.

-Certainly, I am a strong follower of *test-driven development*, issue tracking, continuous integration, and source code management.
+Certainly, I am a strong follower of *test-driven development*, issue tracking, continuous integration, source code management and above all, a seeker of code quality.

 Among my recent achievements, I have successfully been a lead developer in two startup projects ([ondestek](https://ondestek.com), [kodris](https://www.kodris.com)) and made great contributions to raise them as the profiting and leading companies in Turkey.

 Beyond that, I like sharing my experience, mostly about Java and Spring, writing technical articles to contribute, for developing the *open-source community*.

-As a personal hobby, I have an interest in *game development* and *gamified concepts* for web applications.
+As a personal hobby, I have an interest in *gamified concepts* for web applications.

 ### My Publications on Websites
 <p></p>